Co-ParentingFebruary 2, 2025 · 8 min read

 What Judges Actually Look For in High-Conflict Custody Cases

-Most people going through high-conflict custody proceedings have a vague sense that the judge will evaluate what kind of parent they are.
-Fewer people understand specifically what judges look at, what they're trained to see, and what actually moves a court's decisions.
+Most people in high-conflict custody sense the judge will weigh what kind of parent they are.
+Fewer know which signals actually matter, what family courts are trained to notice, and what shifts outcomes over time.

 The Standard: Best Interests of the Child